 History of Research and Education at the Center

-"Documenting and sharing our knowledge is so important.
-First, families need it, so they can provide on-target care for their loved one with Down syndrome.
-Caregivers need it as well: I'm haunted by the vision of a primary care practitioner in a small town somewhere who is suddenly called on to care for his first patient with Down syndrome (I appreciate the challenge because more than 30 years ago I was that primary care provider in a small town treating his first adult with Down syndrome).
-We want to make it possible for that physician - and families everywhere - to access authoritative information and tools they need to provide good care.
-Changing the landscape for care nationally is within our reach - and research is what will allow us to tip those dominoes."
+"Documenting and sharing our knowledge are so important.
+First, individuals with Down syndrome need the information to support them in promoting their health.
+Families need it, so they can advocate for on-target care for their loved one with Down syndrome.
+And health care providers need it as well.
+When I think about a primary care provider in a small town somewhere who is suddenly called on to care for their first adult with Down syndrome, I appreciate the challenge they face because more than 30 years ago I was that primary care provider in a small town treating his first adult with Down syndrome.
+We want to make it possible for that physician and health care providers everywhere to access authoritative information and tools they need to provide good care.
+Changing the landscape for care nationally is within our reach – and research and knowledge sharing are what will allow us to tip the dominoes."

 - Brian Chicoine, MD, Medical Director